Marketers have spoiled it.

 Again, it’s like looking for a job.
-Much as you want to get it and show your skills, the majority of people just won’t mind.
+As much as you want to get it and show your skills, the majority of people just won’t mind.
 Many of them won’t even bother to read your pitch.

-Prepare yourself for a whole lot of ignoring – and fret not because it is a regular thing you’ll quickly get used to.
-There’s a widespread opinion that’s only half true: acquiring a high-quality article is an opportunity no editor is gonna ditch, no matter who it comes from.
+Prepare yourself for a whole lot of ignoring – and fret not because it is a regularity you’ll quickly get used to.
+There’s a widespread opinion that’s only half true: Acquiring a high-quality article is an opportunity no editor is gonna ditch, no matter who it comes from.
 This is only partly true because there are lots of excellent writers and articles out there.
 Editors have so many things on their plate that they are overwhelmed rather than lacking in opportunities.

-Don’t despair; the situation is not beyond repair.
+Don’t despair; the situation is not hopeless yet.
 If you think your pitch wasn’t good enough – fix it.
 Editors receive dozens of outreach emails, which means there are many great competitors fighting for that minimal amount of attention.
 Maybe you just weren’t lucky.

 Be that as it may, do try to learn something new from each of the fails, even those which don’t prove anything.
 You’ll eventually get published as a guest of a powerful blog, and it will be worth it.